Playmesalsa

 If you are 50 or over, the recommended type of dance is Modern Jive or Ceroc because the footwork is easier.

-If you are 50 or over, your journey from complete beginner to dancer will be longer; please let me know to sign you up for the slower pace class.
+If you are 50 or over, but still keen on learning Salsa, your journey from complete beginner to beginner dancer will take longer; please let me know to sign you up for the slower pace course.

 Links to You Tube